suitcss/suit/packages/utils/README.md

 ### Templating

+Each utility class modifies a single trait (a small collection of similar styles).

-Apply the desired trait, or combination of traits, directly to the HTML element in a component's template.
+To apply a trait, or a combination of traits to an element, add the corresponding class directly to the HTML.

-These simple utilities can be used to create a wide variety of UI patterns that can form the basis for virtual and specific components.
+Together, they can form a wide variety of UI patterns from simple principles.
+Although you won't _always_ want to use combinations of utilities to generate more complicated patterns, the option is there.
+Refactoring an HTML template to move particular utility traits into a CSS component's styles is a relatively simple task.

 The following contrived example would be a structural template for a simple tweet-like component.
-You would then create a new component CSS file to house any additional, specific styles that are needed to fully realise this component.
+You would then create a new component CSS file for any additional, specific styles (often a "skin" or "theme") needed to fully realise the component.

 ```html
 <article class="Tweet">